TollyH/LM2_SaveEditor/README.md

 The save file contains **four** checksums, two for each section.
 Each checksum is 32-bits (4 bytes), and like every other numerical value, is stored in little endian order.

 Each section has one "Data CRC" and one "Version CRC".
-The Version CRC is constant across all save files: `0x7B, 0x0C, 0x27, 0x49` for the title screen section and `0xAD, 0x03, 0x32, 0xD4` for the in-game section.
+The Version CRC is constant across all save files: `0x7B, 0x0C, 0x27, 0x49` for the title screen section on both versions, `0xAD, 0x03, 0x32, 0xD4` for the in-game section on the 3DS version, and `0xA5, 0xEB, 0xAA, 0x3D` for the in-game section on the Switch version.
 The Data CRC is more interesting and is the part of the reverse engineering that by far took the longest to figure out.
 It is computed using all of the data stored within the relevant section of the save file (including the Version CRCs) and is used to detect corruption/modification.

 If any of these four checksums fail to match the expected values, the game will refuse to load the save file.
 If it is the title screen section that is corrupt, then the profile will be labelled "Corrupted" on the title screen before even selecting it.
 If it is the in-game section that is corrupted, the message saying as such will not be displayed until you attempt to load the corrupted save file.